skip to main content

 Before you bring it:

 • Avoid bringing items in good condition.
 These will be sent for shredding.
-Please donate to charity.
+Please resell, donate and repair where you can.

 • Ensure fabrics are clean.